SPDUK/portfolio/content/blog/how-to-manage-finances-as-a-developer/index.md

 So now we have covered budgeting, credit scores, tax and pensions you should have a nice idea of how much money you'll have at retirement as well as exactly how you can get there and how to make the most out of your salary. 🥳 🎉

-In the next post, I'll cover what to do with those savings, what to invest in (spoiler: not a random crypto coin you saw on TikTok) and how we can achieve some nice progress towards things such as owning a house, avoiding taxes on investments and maybe dabble in some crypto. 😎